lzhengning/SubdivNet/README.md

 ```

 ## Visualize
 After testing the segmentation network, there will be colored shapes in a `results` directory.
-Use your favorite 3D viewer to check them.

 ## How to apply SubdivNet to your own data
-SubdivNet cannot be directly applied to any meshes, because
+SubdivNet cannot be directly applied to any common meshes, because it requires the input to hold the subdivision connectivity.

-To create your own data with subdivision sequence connectivity, you may use the provided
+To create your own data with subdivision connectivity, you may use the provided
 tool that implements the MAPS algorithm.
-You may also refer to [NeuralSubdivision](https://github.com/HTDerekLiu/neuralSubdiv), as they provide a MATLAB scripts for remeshing.
+You may also refer to [NeuralSubdivision](https://github.com/HTDerekLiu/neuralSubdiv), as they provide a MATLAB script for remeshing.

 To run our implemented MAPS algorithm, first install the following python dependecies,